Why is Sedona such a powerhouse of transformational energy?

 Photos © Robert Scheer

 I visited Sedona in 1998, and this article was originally published that year.
-Some of my observations at that time may not be the same today.
+Some of my observations from that time may no longer be accurate.